Quentin-Desmettre/Epitech-R-Type/docs/network/README.md

-# AECS - Network Protocol
+# Epitech - R-Type AECS Network Protocol

 This document describes the network protocol used by AECS to communicate between clients and the server.